CynthiaPM/Laravel-Project-Team-and-Match-Management/README.md

 ## Acknowledgements

-This project was completed as part of my learning journey with Laravel, where I gained experience in creating web applications, database design, and version control practices.
+This project was completed as part of my learning journey with Laravel at the It academy, where I gained experience in creating web applications, database design, and version control practices.

-Feel free to explore the code, test the functionality, and provide feedback or contributions!

-Happy coding and Laravel development!